Takk8IS/kucoin-pumpdump-crypto-alerts-telegram-bot/README.md

 ## Licence

-This project is licensed under the Attribution 4.0 International License - see the [CC-BY-4.0](CC-BY-4.0) file for details.
+This project is licensed under the Attribution 4.0 International License.

 ## Support